alimpfard/citron_book/data-structures.md

 shoplist push: 'programming socks'.

-Pen write: 'Now I have to buy all of these shticks: '. shoplist each: {:idx:name
+Pen write: 'Now I have to buy all of these shticks:\n'. shoplist each: {:idx:name
     Pen writeln: '\t$$idx - $$name'.
 }.